eipi717/Face-Angle-Detection/README.md

 # Face Angle Detection
 ### Introduction
-The repo investigate the face angle, or face shape of different gender.
+The repo investigate the relationship between the face shape and the gender.

 ---
 ### Implementation